eforney3/eforney3/README.md

 # Hi!
 I’m Elizabeth 👋
-I am a recent college graduate with a B.S. in Statistics & Data Science.

 <!---
 eforney3/eforney3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.